Panther-lair - Cummings, Thomas take over The Pete for an evening

 “It was surreal,” the 7th ranked recruit in the country said of his fast break jam.
 “It was a great moment just to be playing on an ACC court with the whole city out and my family out.
 I’m used to playing on a high school court, but I felt like I was flying so I just went up and it was amazing.”

-North Catholic coach Jim Rocco has faced off this potent Lincoln Park team three times now, all losses for his squad, but he had extremely high praise for the Cummings and Thomas duo. \
+North Catholic coach Jim Rocco has faced off this potent Lincoln Park team three times now, all losses for his squad, but he had extremely high praise for the Cummings and Thomas duo after the game.

 “You’re talking about the two best players in the area, I believe that,” the North Catholic coach said.
 "I believe that Cummings will be in a position to get significant minutes for the University of Pittsburgh in the ACC as a freshman.
 Maleek is a top 10 player in the country.
 If Maleek was at Sierra Canyon or Montverde Academy, he’d be one of their best players.”